bdesollar/bdesollar/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the US.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I am a Computer Science and Engineering Student and and I love contributing to front and back end web applications.

-- :seedling: Exploring Technical Content Writing.
+- 💼: Outside of coding I am the Founder and CEO of my own small business

-- :zap: In my free time, I solve problems on Leetcode and read tech articles.
+- :zap: In my free time, I solve problems on Leetcode and reading tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ben-desollar/)